-The Barrow Resource for Acquired Injury to the Nervous System (B.R.A.I.N.S.)
-Program at St. Joseph’s Hospital and Medical Center is the first of its kind in the nation and offers comprehensive, compassionate, cutting-edge treatment and rehabilitation to victims of traumatic brain and spinal cord injury.
+The Concussion and Brain Injury Center at Barrow Neurological Institute is the first of its kind in the nation and offers comprehensive, compassionate, cutting-edge treatment and rehabilitation for adolescents and adults with concussions, traumatic brain injuries, and spinal cord injuries.

-The B.R.A.I.N.S.
-Program combines numerous medical disciplines to help patients age 15 years old and up to meet their short-term and long-term recovery goals.
+We enlist a comprehensive team of medical specialists to help patients age 15 years old and older to meet their short-term and long-term recovery goals.

 Patients receive a care and rehabilitation program that is designed specifically for each individual and may include: